MEDICARE ANNUAL ENROLLMENT IS OCT 15 - DEC 7! CLICK HERE TO SHOP PLANS!

 Yes, when you are traveling you always have access to urgent cares and emergency rooms and emergent hospitalization.
 It will be covered as an in-network service.
 If you need to use the E.R. or urgent care while away, get treated and then follow up with your PCP when you return home.

 ZERO!
 Think of us as Sherpas helping you climb the Medicare mountain.
 We get compensated from the carriers when you enroll into a plan.
 Which means this costs you nothing when you are getting advice from a licensed and qualified agent or broker.
 It's like having a free professional coach to help you understand Medicare and select the right plan.
+Plus you have an advocate if you need help with an appeal or a grievance, or questions for the carrier.

 No. If you are still employed and want to work past age 65 and still use your employer's insurance, you can do that.
 This is called delaying your part B. When it comes time for you to leave your employer's insurance, you will have to show that you had creditable coverage.
 You have your employer fill out form CMS-L564 and you fill out form CMS 40B.
 L564 shows that you had creditable coverage and form 40B is your application for part B to start.
 You can find CMS 40B on the Medicare.gov website.